datsteves/actorize/README.md

 ```

 A plugin in general can be used to transform messages before they are saved to the store too.
-At the moment it just as options for `onMessage` which gets a `Message` and has to return a `Message`.
+At the moment it just has options for `onMessage` which gets a `Message` and has to return a `Message`.
 The Typescript interface for the Plugin is
 ```typescript
 interface ActorizePlugin {